MicrosoftDocs/architecture-center/docs/guide/sap/sap-s4hana-content.md

 This component of the SAP application stack also doesn't persist business data.
 You can build a VM in the DR region to run the Central Services role.

 The ASCS global host files, namely the `/sapmnt` share, are commonly served by either NFS over AFS or [Azure NetApp Files](/azure/azure-netapp-files/azure-netapp-files-introduction).
-To protect this content in the case of NFS over AFS, use a custom replication script, such as rsync, which runs on a scheduled basis by copying content to another file share in the DR region.
+To protect this content in the case of NFS over AFS, use a custom replication script, such as rsync.
+This script runs on a scheduled basis by copying content to another file share in the DR region.
 For the case of Azure NetApp Files, make use of its native cross-region replication feature to replicate content for the `/sapmnt` share of the DR SAP system.

 Site Recovery supports the replication of STONITH devices that are created with iSCSI targets.